12 Gauge (Kalmah album): Production

 Recording and mixing took place at Tico-Tico Studios in Kemi, Finland.
 The studio's schedule was too full for a single recording session, so Kalmah had to book time to record the album in three separate sessions, between the months of May and August 2009.
 The majority of tracks were recorded in May, beginning with Janne Kusmin's drums, which were completed by 12 May.
 Kusmin was not able to play as well as he had hoped because he had not been practicing.
 As a result, several of his drum parts were changed.

 By the following week, Timo Lehtinen had finished laying down the bass tracks.
 His technique was to play nearly all his parts with downstrokes to bring "more balls to the sound".
 He continued recording even after his thumb had formed a blister.
 According to Lehtinen, he used only two bass string sets and broke five picks.

 Pekka and Antti took turns recording their rhythm and lead guitar parts, respectively.
 Both guitarists played by striking the guitar strings at a 45-degree angle to achieve a more aggressive sound.
 Several of the guitar techniques used on the album had specific names: "Jynkhä" described the rapid succession of downstrokes, and a slower version of this technique was called "perusjynkhä."
 Speed-picking with alternating upstrokes and downstrokes was referred to as "hionta", Finnish for grinding.
 Some of the techniques used were difficult for Pekka, and his brother Antti took the time to show him proper fingering and grasps.
 The acoustic guitars were played by Antti.
-Ahti Kortelainen, the album's recording engineer, was credited by the band for his input on how the acoustic guitars were recorded, especially for the song "Sacramentum".
 All the guitar tracks, excluding the solos, were finished by 28 May.